pradishb/paladin-docs/source/upload_stocks.md

 # upload_stocks

 Searches items in market and reads the item count.
 The collected data is uploaded to the manager.
+This action is included in upload_my_offers action.

 ## Configuration